 As you work to figure out if you can retire at 60, cross Social Security benefits off your list of potential income sources.
 Eligibility for Social Security benefits starts at 62 for retirees.
 Also, you’ll want to weigh whether you should file for benefits as soon as possible or hold off for larger checks.
 This might mean taping retirement accounts to delay Social Security longer.

 Another consideration is spousal benefits.
 Claiming benefits before full retirement age not only reduces your retirement benefits, but it’ll also reduce spousal benefits.
 If your benefits from your own working record are likely to be roughly equal, this won’t matter much.
+Remember, Social Security projected benefit statements assume you work until your claiming age.

 Social Security benefits include 35 years of average earnings, which might not be an issue for individuals who started working before 25 without interruption.
 But if you took a break to raise a family, go to law school, etc., the Social Security Administration might have to use $0 salary for a few years when calculating benefits.